UVA’s Spring Football Game is Saturday

 The annual UVA equipment sale will take place prior to the start of the game on the east side of the stadium.
 Fans can enter using the stadium’s East Gate.
 The sale includes used official Virginia licensed merchandise and authentic football jerseys ($75).
 The sale will be CARD ONLY, no cash will be accepted.

 Season ticket members will receive exclusive early access to the event at 10:30 a.m. by showing their CavCard.
 All season ticket members can access their CavCard by logging into their ticket account and downloading the pass.
-The sale will be open to the general public from 11-12 p.m.
+The sale will be open to the general public from 11 a.m. to noon.